mautrix/imessage/imessage/ios/ipc.md

   * `chat_guid` (str) - Chat identifier
   * `text` (str) - Text to send
   * Response should contain the sent message `guid`, `timestamp`, and (preliminary) `service`
+    * If the service is omitted, it defaults to the service of the chat.
 * Send a media message (request type `send_media`)
   * `chat_guid` (str) - Chat identifier
   * `text` (str) - An optional caption to send with the media